Skip to main content

 Vinyl Expert

-High confidence due to the clear visibility of the catalog number, label design, and SIAE mark, which are definitive for Italian pressings of this specific era.
+High confidence due to clear visibility of the catalog number, S.I.A.E. stamp, and regional-specific label design which allows for a very specific pressing identification.

 KEY EVIDENCE